okikio/transferables/README.md

 | Worker.postMessage (streams) | false  | false   | false  | -      | false  | -      |

-So, as always, do your own research before using.
+So, do your own research before using.

 <br>